+Direct use Indirect Please explain

+importance use

+rating importance

+rating

-Direct use importance rating Please explain Sufficient amounts of good quality freshwater available for use Vital Important Drinking quality water is needed to support employee needs, and if the necessary quality is not available we do have the ability to treat onsite.
+Sufficient amounts of good quality freshwater available for use Vital Important Drinking quality water is needed to support employee needs, and if the necessary quality is not available we do have the ability to treat onsite.
 Indirectly our needs are mainly associated with the process of providing raw materials for our production.

 Sufficient amounts of recycled, brackish and/or produced water available for use Important Important Water is necessary for operation, without water we cannot operate; however, the source and quality of the water is flexible depending upon process, and we do have treatment capability to obtain necessary quality level.
 Cummins doesn't withdraw brackish / seawater directly for our processes or sanitation needs.
 Cummins uses recycled water to offset the use of fresh water, hence making it important to reduce the water withdrawn.
 Cummins also treats wastewater in some cases to a reuse quality for non-potable uses.